 As before, we recommend first debugging your solution on small strings for correctness, and then testing with pairs of strings of length $O(10^5)$ on dedicated NOTS compute nodes, with the heap size set to 8GB.
 For reliable timing measurements, be sure to run these computations only on NOTS compute nodes, and not on the login node.
-Also, there may be be some impact of Java's garbage collection (GC) on the performance you observe.
-Please contact a teaching staff member if you believe that GC overheads are interfering with your performance measurements.

-For this checkpoint, we have provided a small set of correctness tests in

-Homework3Checkpoint3CorrectnessTest.java.
-The testSparseParScoring test in Homework3PerformanceTest.java also evaluates the performance of your SparseParScoring implementation against the sequential version.
+For this checkpoint, we have provided a small set of unit tests in Homework3Checkpoint3CorrectnessTest.java.
+The testSparseParScoring and testSparseParScoring2 tests in Homework3PerformanceTest.java also evaluate the performance of your SparseParScoring implementation against the sequential version.
 We have provided a SLURM file under src/main/resources that can be used on NOTS to submit Homework3PerformanceTest for testing on a compute node.
-Additional correctness and performance tests will also be provided on the Autograder for the SparseParScoring implementation.